-1. To improve the overall physical appearance of the neighbor hood by supporting community gardening, neighborhood clean ups and exotic plant control, both along the river and within the neighborhood.

-2. To support efforts to enhance the use of Luxton Park.

-3. Increase community awareness of neighborhood activities and issues through the use of electronic and physical bulletin boards.

-4. To promote the management of traffic on neighborhood streets.
+- 1. To improve the overall physical appearance of the neighbor hood by supporting community gardening, neighborhood clean ups and exotic plant control, both along the river and within the neighborhood. - 2.
+To support efforts to enhance the use of Luxton Park. - 3.
+Increase community awareness of neighborhood activities and issues through the use of electronic and physical bulletin boards. - 4.
+To promote the management of traffic on neighborhood streets.

-City Goals addressed by this strategy: Preserve and enhance our environmental, economic and social realms to promote a sustainable Minneapolis.
-Maintain the physical infrastructure to ensure a healthy, vital and safe City.
+City Goal addressed by this strategy: Preserve and enhance our environmental, economic and social realms to promote a sustainable Minneapolis.